What does Scottish Dental Practice Committee (SDPC) do?

 Matthew Dickie, Nairn

 Principal Executive Committee Members

 Peter Crooks, Deputy Chair of the PEC

 Observer Status - BMA Scottish General Practice Committee Representative

-The PDF below provides a copy of the 2017-18 BDA Scotland Fees which is produced as a service to BDA members.
-Although ever effort is made to ensure its accuracy, the BDA will not accept responsibility for any loss or damages that might result for any inaccuracies found within the guide.
+The document is produced as a service to BDA members.
+Although every effort is made to ensure its accuracy, the BDA will not accept responsibility for any loss or damages that might result for any inaccuracies found within the guide.